-Maximum of 10 entities and 10 counters
+Maximum of 10 entities and 10 counters Based on the two previous standards for

 Based on the two previous standards for entities, Insight and Report Manager always display all entities compared to all counters.
 If there are many entities and/or many counters, the screen display or report can become crowded and cumbersome.
 As a general guideline to follow, create no more than 10 entities and 10 counters.